The 2007-08 Subprime Mortgage Meltdown, Personally

 The first sign of the furor I caused was an angry call from an Ambac equity investor I fielded right after I gave my presentation.
 I, and my analysis, were “reprehensible.”
 I must be part of an illegal effort to short the stock and talk it down.
 Later, at an investor conference in December 2007, Ambac’s CEO expressed his view of my analysis.
 He accused me of looking at their CDO portfolio as if the CDOs held only 2006 vintage mortgage loans instead of looking at their actual portfolios, “…it was really outrageous.
 They were in our office like a day or two before [my presentation].
 They knew exactly what was in that portfolio.”

 But potentially the worse feedback for me professionally came from UBS’ municipal bond department.
-They cared about what I said on Ambac and other bond insurers because many of the municipal bonds they traded and held in inventory were insured by these companies.
+They cared about what I said about Ambac and other bond insurers because many of the municipal bonds they traded and held in inventory were insured by these companies.
 I hadn’t given them a heads-up about my talk.
 I should have, but frankly, I didn’t think about municipal bonds!

 What made the situation worse was that amid the backlash, Moody’s publicly affirmed Ambac’s Aaa rating four weeks after my talk and written report.
 S&P also stuck to their AAA Ambac rating.
-My critics argued that surely these two teams of credit analysts, whose sole job was to analyze bond insurers, had a better grasp of Ambac’s credit quality than a CDO analyst who admitted to only spending one day’s effort.
+My critics argued that surely these two teams of credit analysts, whose sole job was to analyze bond insurers, had a better grasp of Ambac’s credit quality than a CDO analyst who admitted to only spending a couple day’s effort.
 But Moody’s base-case loss assumption for 2006-vintage subprime mortgage loans was 11% and its stress-case loss assumption for that same vintage was 19%.
 I guess S&P’s loss assumptions and AAA stress-case losses were similar.

 These base and stress case losses fed into Moody’s and S&P’s subprime bond and ABS CDO analysis.
 The practical effect of the assumptions was that to retain a AAA rating, a bond insurer had to be able to withstand losses in its insured portfolio arising from 19% losses on 2006 subprime mortgage loans.[5]
 Meanwhile, Tom base-case loss assumption for 2006-vintage mortgage loans was 19.7%.
 Tom’s base case prediction was higher than the stress test Moody’s (and I guess S&P) used to award triple-A ratings!
 The difference between Tom’s expected losses on 2007-vintage loans over the rating agencies’ triple-A stress case must have been even greater.